khalidsalomao/SimpleHelpers.Net.RabbitMQ/README.md

 Use `0` for ilimited unacknowledged messages (not recommended).

 This parameter affects the *QoS prefetch setting*.
-If you want a more in-depth view of this setting, you should read (Some queuing theory: throughput, latency and bandwidth)[https://www.rabbitmq.com/blog/2012/05/11/some-queuing-theory-throughput-latency-and-bandwidth/].
+If you want a more in-depth view of this setting, you should read [Some queuing theory: throughput, latency and bandwidth](https://www.rabbitmq.com/blog/2012/05/11/some-queuing-theory-throughput-latency-and-bandwidth/).

 As a guide line, follow these recommendations: